 Networks and protocols

-Platform runtime environments
+Platform execution environments

-How to apply this in practice
+How to apply the foundations in practice

 Common pitfalls